test-kitchen/kitchen-digitalocean/README.md

 ```

 Note that your `firewalls` must be the numeric ids of your firewall.
 To get the
-numeric ID, use something like to following command to get them from the digital
+numeric ID, use something like to the following command to get them from the digital
 ocean API:

 ```bash